 Los Angeles has some great outdoor shopping areas and shopping districts that you'll find in the Los Angeles Shopping Guide.
 Many of the old indoor malls have removed the communal roof to become outdoor malls.
 There are also plenty of neighborhood malls built in the 1950s to 70s that look just like malls in the rest of the country.
 The indoor shopping malls listed here are only those worthy of being considered a "destination mall," either by virtue of their location or what they have to offer serious mall shoppers, and they are primarily enclosed, so you can completely escape the weather, whether it's too hot, or occasionally too wet.

 South Coast Plaza is Orange County's answer to Rodeo Drive - only much bigger, grander and more profitable.
-The shopping center covers 128 acres including two separate enclosed malls attached by an enclosed foot bridge and various outdoor areas.
+The shopping center covers 128 acres including two separate enclosed malls attached by an enclosed footbridge and various outdoor areas.
 It is the largest (by square footage) and most visited shopping center in the country.
-Various international tour companies, especially those from Japan, include this retail Mecca as a tour destination.
-Six valet parking stations.
-Currency Exchange available.
-Translation services available.
+Various international tour companies, especially those from Japan, include this retail Mecca as a tourist destination.
+There are six valet parking stations and Currency Exchange and translation services are available.

 I probably wouldn't drive all the way to Pasadena from across town to shop at Paseo Colorado, but if you're in the Pasadena area and looking for an escape for the heat or rain, Paseo Colorado offers a range of shops from DSW Shoe Warehouse to Coach and a nice selection of restaurants.
 It's just a few blocks down the street from the historic outdoor shopping area at One Colorado, but Paseo Colorado is enclosed.